 The richness of the salmon is cut by a deliciously spicy-sweet-salty-sour topping of sweet melon, creamy avocado, jalapeno and mint.
 The variety in textures adds to the appeal.
 You could serve the salsa on its own with tortilla chips, and or swap the melon for another sweet, seasonal fruit (plums, peaches, citrus fruit… you name it!)

 The key to cooking fish is paying attention (whether on the grill or otherwise).
-It’s so disappointing to make accidental fish jerky from a luscious (and often costly) piece of wild salmon.
+It’s so disappointing to make accidental fish jerky from a luscious (and often costly) piece of wild salmon (Psst. if you love moist, flaky salmon, you must also try my Honey Teriyaki Glazed Salmon and Cajun Honey Butter Salmon recipes).
 Distraction is the enemy, so prepare everything ahead of time in order to give your seafood the attention it deserves.

 I mean, the salsa should be finished, the table should be set, and take your pee break now – because you’re not walking away from the barbecue!